common name: southern green stink bug

 The southern green stink bug has piercing-sucking mouthparts.
 The mouth consists of a long beak-like structure called the rostrum.
 Salivary fluid is pumped down the salivary duct and liquefied food is pumped up the food canal.
 All plant parts are likely to be fed upon, but growing shoots and developing fruit are preferred.
-Attached shoots usually wither, or in extreme cases may die.
+Attached shoots usually wither or, in extreme cases, may die.
 The damage on fruit from the punctures is hard brownish or black spots.
 These punctures affect the fruit's edible qualities and decidedly lower its market value.
-Young fruit growth is retarded and it often withers and drops from the plant.
-In addition to the visual damage caused by southern green stink bug feeding, the mechanical transmission of tomato bacterial spot may also result.
+Young fruit growth is retarded and the fruit often withers and drops from the plant.
+In addition to the observable damage caused by southern green stink bug feeding, the mechanical transmission of tomato bacterial spot may also result.

 Figure 10.
 Feeding damage to cotton boll by the southern green stink bug, Nezara viridula (Linnaeus).
 Photograph by Ronald Smith, Auburn University; www.insectimages.org.

 The economic threshold for southern green stink bug in soybeans is reported as 36 stink bugs per 100 swings of a net.
-For cowpea (southern pea), a population level of 5000 southern green stink bug per ha. would be large enough to down grade peas from Grade A to Grade B. In cotton an accepted threshold is three to four stink bugs per 100 swings with a sweep net.
+For cowpea (southern pea), a population level of 5000 southern green stink bugs per hectare would be large enough to downgrade peas from Grade A to Grade B. In cotton, an accepted threshold is three to four stink bugs per 100 swings with a sweep net.